MuhammadSohaib-pro/swarmcom_task/README.md

 - **Customization**: Adjust properties like fill color, stroke color, stroke width, and element size.
 - **Layer Management**: Add, delete, and reorder layers.
 - **Export Design**: Export the canvas as a PNG image.
-- **Responsive Design**: Works on mobile, tablet, and desktop devices.

 ## Getting Started